Show Your Body Some Love – Drink Up!

 Our bodies are made up of about 75 percent water, and we need it for virtually every function, from boosting our energy levels to helping us think clearly.

-And if you need one good reason to drink more water, research has shown that those who drink two glasses of water before breakfast, lunch and dinner are better able to lose weight and keep it off, as long as they stick with the healthy habit.
+If you need just one reason to drink more water, research shows that those who drink two glasses of water before breakfast, lunch and dinner are better able to lose weight and keep it off, as long as they stick with the healthy habit.
 (Ref.
-2)
+1)

-But whether you prefer your water lukewarm or cold, the liquid is as important as oxygen when it comes to keeping our bodies working well.
+Whether you prefer your water lukewarm or icy cold, H20 is as important as oxygen when it comes to keeping our bodies working well.

 Dehydration is more common than we think